saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 Negative
 : On Windows, you can allow unidentified apps using [these instructions](https://support.microsoft.com/en-gb/help/4046851/windows-10-allow-blocked-app-windows-security).
 Another option you have is to find the driver you downloaded in the file directory and double-click to open the **chromedriver** or **geckodriver** manually.

-Negative
-: Once you have allowed this, find the Chromedriver in your file directory, double click on it, and force terminal to open it.
+Once you have allowed this, find the Chromedriver in your file directory, double click on it, and force terminal to open it.

 <!-- --------------- -->
 ## 2.06 Create Your Project File